mswiseman/Moon/about/index.md

 * Volunteer, Humane Society of the Palouse.
 2013.
 * Volunteer, Chintimini Wildlife Center.
 2010-2011.

-On A Personal Note
+On a Personal Note
 ----------
-* My thirst for knowledge is deep and usually determines how I delegate my time.
+* My thirst for knowledge often delegates my time.
-* I don't enjoy repetitive work; thus, to miminize these tasks, I have turned to code.
-Thus, I'm becoming more and more computationally proficiant and am prone think like an engineer.
+* I'm drawn to `coding` and robotics to reduce repitive work.
+* I a fierce advocate of using biotechnology to reduce our reliance on synthetic inputs.
+* I am a maker.
+I make things to beautify my surrounding and make tasks easier.
+* I enjoy fixing and problem solving.
-* Outside of my professional life, I enjoy exploring the natural world -- especially looking for new and exciting fungi with my dog, Moose.
+* I enjoy exploring the natural world -- especially looking for new and exciting fungi with my dog, Moose.